- Legal Hotline

 Does a tenant have to let us in to show the home?
 What happens if they don’t?

-In addition to the terms of the rental agreement and the 24-hr notice rules above, a landlord and tenant may come to a separate, signed written agreement allowing the landlord or the landlord’s agent to enter the home at any reasonable time without notice, if the agreement is created once the landlord is actively engaged in attempts to sell the home and the landlord provides the tenant with separate consideration that is cited in the agreement.
+Landlords who are listing a tenant-occupied home for sale may want to consider taking advantage of the process described in ORS 90.322(1)(d).
+Under that provision, a landlord and tenant may come to a separate, signed written agreement allowing the landlord or the landlord’s agent to enter the home at any reasonable time without notice to show the home to prospective buyers, if the agreement is created once the landlord is actively engaged in attempts to sell the home and the landlord provides the tenant with separate consideration that is cited in the agreement.

 Who is responsible for delivering the notice, seller of buyer?